“The soul is healed by being with children.” ~Fyodor Dostoevsky

 Children are in most cases truthful in their behavior.
-When they feel happy and joyful, they jump, dance, or laugh.
+When they feel happy and joyful, they jump, dance or laugh.
 When they feel sad and uncomfortable, they scream and burst into tears.
 Whatever they feel, they express it, without caring about what others might think of them.
-In this way, no suppressed thoughts and emotions accumulate in their psyche, which is the reason why most children are care-free and relaxed.
+In this way, no suppressed thoughts and emotions accumulate in their psyche, which is the very reason why most children are care-free and relaxed.

 Adults, however, tend to suppress themselves.
 They choose to hide their true thoughts and emotions so as to feel less vulnerable.
 Because they are continuously concerned about what other people think of them, they prefer to act “normal.”
 If an adult man starts crying when he is sad, people might think he has a weak personality.
 If he dances when he is happy, people might think he has gone crazy.
 Afraid of this kind of reactions, most adults choose to wear a social mask to hide their true self from others.
 But this is very energy consuming — they exert tremendous amounts of effort to keep themselves in this state of hypocrisy, which causes them to become neurotic and develop all sorts of psychological issues.

 Playfulness is the very salt of life.
 It is what makes life worth living — without it, life becomes a drudgery, a burden, a slow torture.

 When we were children, we found immense joy in playing.
-By playing, we felt fulfilled, pulsating with life.
+By playing, we felt fulfilled, and we were pulsating with life.
 As we grew older, however, we stopped playing.
-Look around you and you’ll see that almost all adults have forgotten how to be playful–and this perhaps includes yourself.
-Most adults are continually busy, wearing a long face that reflects their inner emptiness.
-They work day in and day out, not allowing themselves any time to enjoy themselves.
-To them, everything should be used as a means towards an end.
-Therefore, they find it a waste of time to just be playful and have fun.
+Look around you and you’ll see that almost all adults have forgotten how to be playful — and this perhaps includes yourself.
+They are continually busy, wearing a long face that reflects their sadness.
+They work day in and day out, not allowing themselves any moment to rest.
+To them, everything should be used as a means towards a future end, and therefore see play and fun as a waste of time.